 - What’s a Peer Tutor?

-- Do I have to be eligible to get a tutor?
+- Do I have to be eligible to join a group tutorial?

-- Can I have more than one tutor?
+- Can I join more than one group tutorial?

-- What do I need to understand about having a tutor?
+- What do I need to understand about group tutorials?

 - How can I become a tutor?